 Proudly diverse, intentionally inclusive

-The OVPECI can help you to strategize the ways that you can respond, build, adapt and enhance how you learn, teach and work to further reflect Ryerson’s values of equity, diversity and inclusion.
-In particular, we support students experiencing any difficulties in the classroom (virtual or in-person), including barriers to your full participation and inclusion.
+Our team can help you to strategize the ways that you can respond, build, adapt and enhance how you learn, teach and work to further reflect Ryerson’s values of equity, diversity and inclusion.
+In particular, we support students experiencing any difficulties in the classroom (virtual or in-person), including barriers to full participation and inclusion.
 We encourage you to get in touch if you are seeking:

 - Culturally-supportive student support for First Nations, Inuit, Metis, Canadian Indigenous students (or those who identify by nation or community).